 ART461 Advanced Painting II Students continue to develop paintings of a personal idiom.
 The work culminated in this course formulates student’s BFA thesis and is submitted to the BFA Juried Exhibition.

-The faculty: There are two full-time faculty members in the painting area – Patrice Sullivan and Erika Osborne.
-Both are working artists who exhibit nationally and internationally.
-Both professors bring philosophical, educational, and experiential expertise to the painting area that students can grow, development and glean important insights from.
+The faculty: Erika Osborne is a working artist who exhibit nationally and internationally.
+She brings a philosophical, educational, and experiential expertise to the painting area that students can grow, development and glean important insights from.
 View Foundations Area Prerequisites